 As a result of the platform, the social enterprises were freed of a reporting burden, saving precious resources.
 The social enterprises now have impact evidence rolling in, on-demand, and ready for future investment decisions.

-While each social enterprise had their unique set of circumstances, most experienced some critical takeaways.
+While each social enterprise had its unique set of circumstances, most experienced some critical takeaways.

 - Stakeholders are the focal point.